vmenajr/battelle/README.md

 Ran the bugger and saw that it deletes itself :)

-Looking at strings and the disassembly it became clear it's looking for 'chow.down'
+Looking at strings and strace it became clear it's looking for a file called 'chow.down'
 ```
+strings billygoat
 ...
 *HACK HACK HA-HHRGGGGGUUGGGHHHH*
 Billygoat looks around...
 Angr fills his eyes.